-- 23 Plan sponsors use a variety of arrangements to obtain services for their 401(k) plans.
+- 24 Plan sponsors use a variety of arrangements to obtain services for their 401(k) plans.
 When multiple service providers are used (an "unbundled" arrangement), the expenses of each provider (e.g., trustee, recordkeeper, communications firm, investment manager) are charged separately to the plan.
 When one provider is used to perform a number of services (a "bundled" arrangement), the single provider interacts with the plan and then pays for the other bundled services out of the fees it collects from the plan.
 Some plans use a combination of these approaches-for example, by selecting a single provider for administrative participant services and one or more providers for investment options.
 In this case, the costs of administering the plan may be defrayed through fees paid by the investment product, which are reflected in the investment product's expense ratio rather than through a direct charge paid by plan participants or the plan sponsor.
 For mutual funds, service provider fees can be paid from fund assets.
-The 2012 DOL regulations cited in note 19 require service providers that provide recordkeeping as part of a bundle to give the plan a reasonable and good faith estimate of how much the recordkeeping services will cost the plan.
-BrightScope and Investment Company Institute 2021, analyzing 2018 Form 5500 audited reports, finds that 401(k) plans use a variety of recordkeepers and that the types of recordkeepers used varied with plan size.
-Overall, in 2018, 49.5 percent of 401(k) plans in the BrightScope Defined Contribution Plan Database used insurance companies for recordkeeping; 31.5 percent of plans used asset managers, 12.3 percent used pure recordkeepers, 5.1 percent used banks, and 1.5 percent used brokerage firms. - 24 Deloitte Consulting LLP 2019 finds that 52 percent of 401(k) and 401(b) plans surveyed in 2019 indicated that plan recordkeeping and administrative fees were paid as a direct fee to the recordkeeper; 33 percent indicated they were paid through investment revenue; and 15 percent indicated a wrap fee or added basis point charge on investments were used to pay those costs (see Figure A1 in the appendix).
+The 2012 DOL regulations cited in note 20 require service providers that provide recordkeeping as part of a bundle to give the plan a reasonable and good faith estimate of how much the recordkeeping services will cost the plan.
+BrightScope and Investment Company Institute 2022, analyzing 2019 Form 5500 audited reports, finds that 401(k) plans use a variety of recordkeepers and that the types of recordkeepers used varied with plan size.
+Overall, in 2019, 48.8 percent of 401(k) plans in the BrightScope Defined Contribution Plan Database used insurance companies for recordkeeping; 13.2 percent used pure recordkeepers, 31.2 percent of plans used asset managers, 5.2 percent used banks, and 1.6 percent used brokerage firms. - 25 Plan Sponsor Council of America 2022 reports that in 2021, 50 percent of 401(k) plans surveyed indicated the plan paid the recordkeeping fees; 34 percent indicated the company (employer) paid them; and 16 percent indicated that both the plan and the company paid them.
+Figure A1 indicates whether recordkeeping fees are based on assets or flat fees.
+Additionally, Deloitte Consulting LLP 2019 finds that 52 percent of 401(k) and 401(b) plans surveyed in 2019 indicated that plan recordkeeping and administrative fees were paid as a direct fee to the recordkeeper; 33 percent indicated they were paid through investment revenue; and 15 percent indicated a wrap fee or added basis point charge on investments were used to pay those costs.